zentyal/zentyal/docs/en/user/backup.rst

   This is used to tell the module how often a full backup is carried out.
 Values
   are: *Daily*, *Weekly*, *Monthly*.
-If you select *Weekly* or *Monthly* frequencies, you will show a second selection where you could choose the exact day of the week or month the backup is carried out.
+If you select *Weekly* or *Monthly* frequencies, you will show a second selection where you could choose the exact day of the week or the month the backup is carried out.

 :guilabel:`Incremental Backup Frequency`:
   This option signals either the frequency of the incremental backups or whether the incremental backup is disabled.

-  If the incremental backup is to be enabled we can choose a *Daily* or *Weekly* frequency, in the last case also a week day should be chosen.
-However the frequency must be higher than the full backup frequency.
+  If the incremental backup is to be enabled we can choose a *Daily* or *Weekly* frequency, in the latter a week day should be chosen as well.
+However, the frequency must be higher than the full backup frequency.

-  In the days on which a full backup is done, any scheduled incremental backup will be skipped.
+  On those days which a full backup is done, any scheduled incremental backup will be skipped.

 :guilabel:`Backup process starts at`:
-  This field is used to set the time at when the backup process, both full and incremental, starts.
-It is a good idea to set it to times when nobody is in the office as it can consume a lot of upload bandwidth.
+  This field is used to set the time when the backup process, both full and incremental, starts.
+It is a good idea to set it while nobody is in the office as it may consume a lot of upload bandwidth.

 :guilabel:`Keep previous full copies`:
   This setting is used to limit the number of full copies that are stored.
 You can choose either to limit by number or limit by date.

-  If you limit by number, only the choose number of previous backups will be kept; the actual full backup is not included in the count.
+  If you limit by number, only the choose number of previous backups will be kept; the actual full backup is not included in the count number.
-  In case you limit by date, full backups older than the selected period will be removed.
+  If you limit by date, full backups older than the selected period will be removed.

   When a full backup is removed all of its incremental backups are also removed.

 Configuring what directories and files are backed up